Home >> Admin.Site-Helper.com >> DNS Administration DNS Administration

 The second method requires you to enter the entire hostname, followed by a period.

-NS records specify the authoritative nameservers for the domain.
+NAMESERVER (NS) RECORDS NS records specify the authoritative nameservers for the domain.

-The first step is to delete the old NS records from the table above.
+Entering a NS record The first step is to delete the old NS records from the table above.

 Then, enter two new nameservers records.
 Be sure that the nameserver hostname is followed by a period, as in this example:

-Free e-mail services such as everyone.net require that MX changes be made in order for their software to work.
+Be sure to put a period after the nameserver hostname in a NS record (ns1.newnameserver.com. and not ns1.newnameserver.com ).
+MX RECORDS Free e-mail services such as everyone.net require that MX changes be made in order for their software to work.
 This change allows mail destined for your domain to be directed to their server.
 Please note that changing MX records will prevent your current POP3 accounts, forwarders, autoresponders, and mailing lists from functioning.

 To change the MX record, first access the "E-Mail Menu" from the control panel.
 Then, click the "MX Records" icon.